annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 If we know ahead of time which queries we want to run against our raw data, we can precompute a batch view which either directly contains the derived information that will be returned by those queries, or contains data that can easily be combined to create it.
 Computing these batch views is the job of the Lambda Architecture's batch layer.

 For example, if we wanted a list of my Git commits per day over a year.
 We don't need to store all of them.
 Maybe we can precompute two totals: total per day and total per month.
-We can then sum as required, and if not quite start/end of month we can offset by day etc.
+We can then sum as required, and if not quite start/end of month we can offset by day.

 Because it only ever operates on raw data, data can be distributed across machines.
-This means the batch view can be recomputed in a reasonable amount of time even with terrabyes of data.
-Raw data also means the system is hardened against technical faliure and human error; its much easeier to back up raw data but also if there's a bug, we can always just fix the bug and recompute the batch view.
+This means the batch view can be recomputed in a reasonable amount of time even with terabytes of data.
+Raw data also means the system is hardened against technical failure and human error; its much easier to back up raw data but also if there's a bug, we can always just fix the bug and recompute the batch view.

 Note: the Lambda Architecture is not tied to MapReduce; the batch layer could be implemented with any batch processing system.
 He recommends Apache Spark as particularly interesting.